MichaelJCompton/Dgraph-dotnet/README.md

 ## Building

+To use the client, just include [Dgraph-dotnet](https://www.nuget.org/packages/Dgraph-dotnet/) NuGet package in you project.

+To build, clone the repo and run the cake build (currently only working on bash) with `./build.sh`.
 The required `.cs` files built from the Dgraph protos files aren't distributed with this source.

-Clone the repo and run the cake build (currently only working on bash) with `./build.sh`.
-That will clone the appropriate version of Dgraph and build the required `.cs` sources from the Dgraph protos into `source/Dgraph-dotnet/DgraphAPI`.
+The build process will clone the appropriate version of Dgraph and build the required `.cs` sources from the Dgraph protos into `source/Dgraph-dotnet/DgraphAPI`.
 You can also just run `./scripts/getDgraph.sh` from the project root directory to clone dgraph and generate from protos, without building the Dgraph-dotnet library.

 ## Contributing